HB-GSI/CSPP_DSC/README.txt

-CSPP_DSC extends the CS++_Core package of the CS++-Project.
+CSPP_DSC extends the CSPP_Core package of the CS++-Project.

-It contains derived classes of the CS++GUIActor for Alarming and Trending using the NI LabVIEW Data Logging and Supervisory Control Module.
+It contains a derived classes of
+- CS++SVMonitor
+- CS++MessageLogger as well as the
+- CS++DSCAlarmViewer
+- CS++DSCTrendViewer

 Refer to https://github.com/HB-GSI/CSPP for CS++ project overview, details and documentation.

-LabVIEW 2013 is currently used development.
+LabVIEW 2014 is the currently used development environment.

 Related documents and information
 =================================